FCOO/geolocation/README.md

         alpha               : NUMBER or null,
         beta                : NUMBER or null,
         gamma               : NUMBER or null,

+        angle               : NUMBER or null,
+        type                : STRING or null    //Values = "portrait-primary", "portrait-secondary",
+                                                //         "landscape-primary", or "landscape-secondary"
     }

 See [description of EVENT elements](https://developer.mozilla.org/en-US/docs/Web/API/DeviceOrientationEvent)